• Skip to primary navigation

 Oh, and mincing garlic is made super easy with a Garlic Press.

-TIP: How to Make Shrimp Moqueca Ahead
+TIP: How to Make Brazilian Shrimp Stew Ahead

 If you want to make this Moqueca recipe ahead of time, here is what I recommend.
 Shrimp is best when eaten freshly cooked.
 When reheated, it tends to get rubbery.
 Therefore, if you want to make the stew (without the shrimp) up to 4 days in advance, you can do that.
 Then, when you are ready to serve, sear the shrimp and transfer to a plate, as in the instructions.
 To the same pan or pot, add the premade stew and scrape up any of the shrimp bits left in the bottom.
 Bring the stew back up to a simmer and add the shrimp back in before serving.